 - “Grief” is the process of responding to the loss and it can affect all parts of your life.

-- “Mourning” is the outward expression of sorrow for the loss, often influenced by cultural customs and rituals.
+- “Mourning” is how you show sorrow for someone's death, which may be influences by cultural customs and rituals.

-Grief may be more challenging if you had a difficult relationship with the person who died, but still cared about them.
+Grief may be complicated if you have conflicted feelings about the death.
+This may be because you’ve had difficulties, in the past or in the present, with the person who died.
+Relationships can often be complex and challenging, while still being caring.
 If other people didn’t know about or understand your relationship with the person who died, you may feel very alone in your grief.

 The person who is dying may experience “preparatory grief” as they process the fact that their life will end soon.